sdugene/microdb/README.md

 # MicroDB

-SiteOffice microdb is a for of MicroDB a minimalistic file-based JSON object database written in PHP.
+SiteOffice microdb is a fork of MicroDB a minimalistic file-based JSON object database written in PHP.